 #5 To keep the tangles at bay, try a deep conditioning treatment.
 Apply hair conditioner (recipe here) as a hair mask once or twice a month.
 Add a quarter size amount to your hair beginning at the ends and working your way up.
 Wrap hair into a warm towel and let condition for 30 minutes before washing hair.

 1-ounce vegetable glycerin

 How to Make a Conditioning Natural Homemade Hair Detangler:

-Using a funnel pour six ounces of distilled water into an eight ounce spray bottle (these are bottles I recommend).
+Using a funnel pour six ounces of distilled water into an eight-ounce spray bottle (these are bottles I recommend).
 Add one ounce of vegetable glycerin and vitamin E oil.
 Then remove the funnel and place five drops each of lavender and geranium essential oil.
 Place the nozzle and cap on the bottle and shake well to combine.

 Lightly spray into wet hair and comb to separate into sections.
 Then brush hair applying more as needed to difficult tangles.
 For knots, carefully remove with your hands as you unravel the knot.

-Not only does this homemade hair detangler stop the tangle cries, it leaves hair softer and healthier than before.
+Not only does this homemade hair detangler stop the tangle cries, but it also leaves hair softer and healthier than before.
 Give it a try and use the steps above to keep your tresses moisturized, strong, and tangle free!